Greenacre

 Greenacre is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Greenacre has a population where 43.0% were born overseas, with 71.0% speaking languages other than English at home.
-The predominant religion is Islam, making up 51.2%, compared to the Greater Sydney average of 6.8%.
-In terms of ancestry, Lebanese make up 29.3% in Greenacre, significantly higher than the regional average of 2.6%.
+Greenacre has one of the highest levels of cultural diversity in the country, with 43.0% of its population born overseas and 71.0% speaking a language other than English at home.
+The predominant religion in Greenacre is Islam, accounting for 51.2% of the population, compared to just 6.8% across Greater Sydney.
+In terms of ancestry, Lebanese people make up 29.3% of Greenacre's population, significantly higher than the regional average of 2.6%.

 Frequently Asked Questions - Diversity